A St Helena Winter Weather Photoshoot with Imogen

 SHIVER AND SHAKE ON DEADWOOD | Darrin Henry

-We avoid outdoor photoshoots during St Helena’s winter weather – normally.
+We’re doing an outdoor St Helena winter weather photoshoot – something we avoid, normally.
 Dull, grey skies, low temperatures that feels worse with the blustery conditions and occasional spits and spots of rain.
 Plus, we have a fully kitted out studio at home with a kettle and coffee on hand so more reasons to stay in.

 I Whip My Hair Back And Forth…